digitalbazaar/rdf-canonize/README.md

 Inputs may vary in complexity and some inputs may use more computational resources than desired.
 There also exists a class of inputs that are sometimes referred to as "poison" graphs.
-These are designed specifically to be difficult to process but often do not provide any useful purpose.
+These are structured or designed specifically to be difficult to process but often do not provide any useful purpose.

+### Signals

-The `canonize` API accepts an [`AbortSignal`](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal) that can be used to control processing of computationally difficult inputs.
+The `canonize` API accepts an [`AbortSignal`](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal) as the `signal` parameter that can be used to control processing of computationally difficult inputs. `signal` is not set by default.
 It can be used in a number of ways:

 - Abort processing manually with [`AbortController.abort()`](https://developer.mozilla.org/en-US/docs/Web/API/AbortController/abort)
 - Abort processing after a timeout with